puppetlabs/puppetlabs-node_encrypt/README.md

 }

 file { '/etc/secretfile.cfg':
   ensure  => file,
-  password => 'this string will be encrypted in your catalog'.node_encrypt::secret }
+  content => 'this string will be encrypted in your catalog'.node_encrypt::secret }

 file { '/etc/another_secretfile.cfg':